 Similarly, there is an AGENTALIVE Check for Virtual Cluster Servers.
 If a Virtual Cluster Server is no longer discovered on any Physical Server, no Checks can be performed for applications hosted by this Virtual Cluster Server, so their status is considered Unknown.
 In addition, the AGENTALIVE Check indicates at Warning level if the Virtual Cluster Server has switched from one Physical Server to another.

-Technically, a Route consists of a hidden Parameter Set containing two parameters - AgentConnectRoute and MasterConnectRoute - each of which contains a sequence of URLs describing the Route in direction from Avantra Agents to Avantra Master.
-The Parameter Set's System Selector specifies the Servers (Avantra Agents) which the Route shall be applied to.
+Technically, a Route consists of a hidden Parameter Set containing two parameters - AgentConnectRoute and MasterConnectRoute - each of which contains a sequence of URLs describing the Route in the direction from Avantra Agents to Avantra Master.
+The Parameter Set's System Selector specifies the Servers (Avantra Agents) to which the Route shall be applied.